What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Research Methods

-As a step further to evaluate real user appreciation of recommendations generated by DL models, we create surveys that contain personalized lists of recommendation to active users on the MovieLens website (https://movielens.org/), an academic-running online movie recommender system with thousands of active users.
-Due to the strict user privacy policy of the website, we select participants mainly based on their activity level (logged in over 12 times and rated over 20 movies) in the year 2022, and then collect their ratings in recent three calendar years, from 2020-01-01 until 2022-12-31, as the base recommendation dataset, since recent ratings could better reflect users' current taste comparing to old ones.
-To ensure sufficient popularity of movies, we also filter out those with less than 20 ratings from users.
-In total, the real-world recommendation set contains 3,537 users, 7,462 movies, and 983,376 ratings.
-The dataset will be open-sourced after the publication of this paper.
+The participants recruited for this study were from MovieLens (\url{https://movielens.org/}), an academic-running online movie recommender system with thousands of active users~\footnote{We appreciate the support provided by the MovieLens team for this study.}.
+Due to the strict user privacy policy of the website, we select participants mainly based on their activity level (logged in over 12 times and rated over 20 movies) in the year 2022.
+As the base training dataset, we then collect those active users' ratings in the three calendar years before the experiment (from 2020-01-01 until 2022-12-31).
+To ensure the minimum popularity of movies, we also filter out those with less than 20 user ratings.
+The dataset contains 3,537 users, 7,462 movies, and 983,376 ratings.
+With the new real user dataset, we generate a personalized list containing the top-recommended movies for each user for the four DL models and two baseline CF models.
+To avoid making the questionnaire too long to exceed the general user's attention span, we only randomly assign 3 DL-generated recommendation lists and 1 CF list to each user.

-With the new real-user dataset, we generate a personalized top list containing 12 movies for each user from 4 out of 5 DL models, except for RippleNet due to a lack of open-sourced knowledge graph generation code.
-As a baseline, we also generate top recommendation lists with k-nearest neighbor user-based CF (with min k = 2) and funk SVD (with factors as 10 and epochs as 20) models.
-Each user is randomly assigned 3 DL-generated recommendation lists and 1 CF list, and we make sure the evaluation coverage of each model is relatively the same.
-The decision is made to avoid users getting exhausted with long surveys to evaluate recommendations from all 6 different models.

-We send out all 3,537 surveys in batches via email, with each batch containing 500 surveys (and the last batch containing 537 surveys), and every two batches have at least a 1-week interval in between.
-In the email, we emphasize that filling in this survey is voluntary and users have the right to exit at any time during their participation.
-We then collect user responses after two weeks of the survey distribution.
-In general, 3,172 out of 3,537 surveys are successfully delivered to users' email inboxes, and 445 out of the 3,172 users reply, making the final response rate as \textbf{14.03\%}.
-The experiment design is approved by our local Institutional Review Board (IRB).
+We sent out surveys via email to qualified 3,537 active users in 7 batches between April to June 2023, with one week between consecutive batches.
+In the email, we emphasized that filling in this survey was voluntary with no incentives, and users had the right to exit at any time during their participation.
+We then collected user responses after two weeks of the survey distribution.
+Overall, 3,172 out of 3,537 surveys were successfully delivered to users' email inboxes, and 445 of them replied, making the final response rate as \textbf{14.03\%}.
+Our Institutional Review Board (IRB) evaluated the experiment design and determined it to be a non-human subject study.